bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 8. Follow-up on topics & action items below (last PO-Sync)

 ## Decission's made:
-a.
-Jeremy showed the Navigation structure design to all PO's and there was no concern raised in taking that forward. https://preview.uxpin.com/ec5725a91e5ed646c9217e6295f9b87b3b6a7bfc#/pages/121718326/simulate/sitemap
+- Jeremy showed the Navigation structure design to all PO's and there was no concern raised in taking that forward. https://preview.uxpin.com/ec5725a91e5ed646c9217e6295f9b87b3b6a7bfc#/pages/121718326/simulate/sitemap
+- All the three PO's agree to use the Release Tagging feature for any release they are deploying to Production/Market
+- All the three PO's agree to use the Road map feature in ZenHub to layout their Epics as per the discussion in the PI planning meeting.
+The Roadmap needs to be maintained/updated in ZenHub going forward.
+Any changes to priorities needs to be reflected in ZenHub RoadMap

 ----
 Jan, 16, 2020